karthikrajas15/sample-crud-django-rest/README.md

-This contains sample crd operation with python Django REST API.
+This contains sample CRUD operation with python Django REST API.
 Its a simple task manager application.
 You can add task, update the task, read and delete the task.

 1) create virtual environment using the following command python3 -m venv /path/vishgyanaenv